tomverchere/tomvercheremm/_portfolio/ik_solver.md

     alt: "placeholder image 3"
 ---

-I work with Andrew Schueler on solving the IK model of high DOF robot arms analytically.
-We plan to submit to IROS in March!
+I work with Andrew Schueler on analytically solving the IK model of 7-DOF robot robot arms.
+Topics explored in our methodology:
+- Self motion
+- Kinematic modeling of manipulators with joint offsets at the wrist and elbow (such as the Franka Emika Panda)

+I can share more details after the initial Arxiv publication.
+ We are working to submit to IROS in March!